Beddawi refugee camp

 The Beddawi refugee camp (مخيم البداوي) is a refugee camp in north Lebanon.
 Established in 1955, it is located near Beddawi in the high region which is in front of Tripoli city.
 The site, which is leased to UNRWA by the Lebanese state, is about 1 km2 in total.
 The camp's borders have not expanded over time, but its population has, and so it has grown vertically to accommodate increasing numbers of refugees.

 History

 The camp was damaged during the Lebanese civil war.
-A number of refugees came to the Beddawi camp after Israel destroyed the Nabatieh refugee camp in 1974 and the Tel al-Zaatar refugee camp in 1976.
+A number of refugees came to the Beddawi camp after Israel destroyed the Nabatieh refugee camp in 1974 and from the Tel al-Zaatar refugee camp after the Tel al-Zaatar massacrein 1976.
 Throughout the 1970s–1990s, bomb shelters were built in schools in the camp.
 These shelters were later destroyed and repurposed as foundations.

 Even more refugees came to the camp in 2007 after the Nahr al-Bared refugee camp was destroyed.
 These newcomers lived in cramped quarters in schoolhouse, with as many as 50 people living in a single room.

 The camp was bombed by Israel in 2024, during the Gaza war.